No Free Lunch for Approximate MCMC

 \subsection{Free Lunches for Highly Nonreversible Chains}

-Our main result for reversible chains, Theorem \ref{ThmMainGenThm}, is quite easy to interpret: it says that, if you choose a family of subsampling Markov chains in advance, most of the associated Monte Carlo averages will have large asymptotic variance.
-Our result for nonreversible chains is much harder to interpret, and we consider this the \textbf{most important} open problem left by this paper.
+Our main result for reversible chains, Theorem \ref{thm:SpecGapBound}, is easy to interpret: if you choose a family of subsampling Markov chains in advance, most of the associated Monte Carlo averages will have large asymptotic variance.
+It is possible to obtain analogous results for nonreversible chains, but the most similar results are much harder to interpret, and we consider this the \textbf{most important} open problem left by this paper.

 The basic problem is that, for reversible chains, the following are all characterized by the spectral gap: